Azure-Samples/microsoft-azure-attestation/maa.jwt.verifier/README.md

 ### Install Tools
 #### Optional Setup
-- `[Optional]` This step is needed if Internet Explorer is used for the file downloads **and** `file download` option is disabled there.
-In Internet Explorer enable the file download in Internet Explorer.
+- `[Optional]` This step is needed if Internet Explorer is used for the file downloads **and** the `file download` option is disabled.
+In Internet Explorer, enable the `file download`:
-    - Open Internet Explorer.
+    - Open Internet Explorer;
-    - Click Tools and then options.
+    - Click Tools and then Options;
-    - Click on the security tab.
+    - Click on the Security tab;
-    - Select the Internet Zone.
+    - Select the Internet Zone;
-    - Click on the Custom Level Button and then scroll down to Download.
+    - Click on the Custom Level Button and then scroll down to Download;
-    - Make sure to enable File download.
+    - Make sure to enable File download;
-    - Click Apply and Ok
+    - Click Apply and Ok;
-    - Restart Internet Explorer
+    - Restart Internet Explorer.

 #### Required Tools
 1. Download and install Git from https://git-scm.com/download/win
 2. Download and install [Visual Studio Build Tools 2019](https://aka.ms/vs/16/release/vs_buildtools.exe)
-3. Download and install latest stabel CMake version [CMake v3.23.1](https://github.com/Kitware/CMake/releases/download/v3.23.1/cmake-3.23.1-windows-x86_64.msi).
+3. Download and install the latest stable CMake version [CMake v3.23.1](https://github.com/Kitware/CMake/releases/download/v3.23.1/cmake-3.23.1-windows-x86_64.msi).
 If the link does not work, see https://cmake.org/download/

 ### Get Sources
 Open Git Bash:
-- `[Optional]` Setup the Git Bash with a new SSH key for the GirHub portal:
+- `[Optional]` Setup the Git Bash with a new SSH key for the GitHub portal:
     - Gegerate New SSH Key: `ssh-keygen -t ed25519 -C "<EMAIL>"`
     - Go through the settings prompt and provide wanted values for the key
     - `eval "$(ssh-agent -s)" && ssh-add ~/.ssh/id_ed25519 && cat ~/.ssh/id_ed25519.pub`